 Professor of Criminology and Criminal Justice, University of Maryland

-Gary LaFree, Professor of Criminology and Criminal Justice at the University of Maryland and the Director of the START Center, is an expert in terrorism, predictors of violence and crime statistics.
+Laura Dugan, Professor of Criminology and Criminal Justice at the University of Maryland, is an expert in terrorism, prevention policy and intervention practice.